Fabricator, Kaiwhakatakoto tauira hanganga

 Tasks

-- lay out parts to prepare for assembly
+- lay out parts for assembly

-- assemble metal structures
+- assemble metal parts and structures

 Practical